Zypherscan/zypherscan/README.md

 ## 🔐 Security Architecture

-ZShield is designed with a zero-trust security model:
+Zypherscan is designed with a zero-trust security model:

 1. **No Server-Side Keys** - Viewing keys are stored only in the browser's localStorage
 2. **Client-Side Decryption** - All Zcash cryptography runs in WASM in the browser